Maximum-Variance-Reduction Stratification for Improved Subsampling: Simulation

+We consider subsample sizes of $n=\{1000, 1500, 2000, 2500\}$ and fix the pilot subsample size at $n_0=500$.
+We set the number of strata to $k=10$; Section~\ref{sim2} demonstrates that this choice is sufficient to achieve desirable estimation efficiency.

-We consider two representative subsampling methods for comparison: uniform subsampling (UNIF) and optimal subsampling (OPT)\citep{wang2022sampling}.
-For UNIF, the subsampling probabilities are set as $\pi_i=\oneN$.
-For OPT, the optimal subsampling probabilities are set as $\pi_i \propto \|\varphi(X_i;\htheta_N)\|$ according to \cite{wang2018optimal}.
-To distinguish them, the MVRSs corresponding to these two subsampling methods are respectively denoted as MVRS-U and MVRS-O. The simulation is reapted $R=1000$ times and we calculate the empirical mean squared error as $\operatorname{MSE}=\frac{1}{R}\sum_{r=1}^R\| \htheta_{n,r}-\htheta_N\|^2$ to evaluate the performance of each approach.
+We compare the proposed method against two representative subsampling methods: uniform subsampling (UNIF) and optimal subsampling (OPT) \citep{wang2018optimal, wang2022sampling}.
+For UNIF, the subsampling probabilities are $\pi_i=N^{-1}$.
+For OPT, the subsampling probabilities satisfy $\pi_i \propto \|\varphi(X_i;\htheta_N)\|$.
+When integrating the MVRS scheme with UNIF and OPT, we denote the corresponding subsampling methods as MVRS-U and MVRS-O, respectively.
+To evaluate the performance of each estimator, we repeat the simulation $R=1000$ times and calculate the empirical mean squared error as $\operatorname{MSE}=R^{-1}\sum_{r=1}^R\| \htheta_{n,r}-\htheta_N\|^2$, where $\htheta_{n,r}$ is the estimator obtained from the $r$-th simulation and $\htheta_N$ is the full data estimator.